ZEPL/zepl-documentation/README.md

 # ZEPL Documentation

 ## 1. Install Mkdocs
 ZEPL Documentation is made by [Mkdocs](http://www.mkdocs.org/).
 So you need to [install mkdocs](http://www.mkdocs.org/#installation).
 In order to install MkDocs, you'll need [Python](https://www.python.org/) installed on your system, as well as the Python package manager, [pip](https://pip.pypa.io/en/stable/).
-You can check if you have these already installed like so:  MkDocs supports Python 2.6, 2.7, 3.3 and 3.4.
+You can check if you have these already installed like so: latest version of MkDocs supports Python 3.

 ```
 $ python --version